 International students are warmly welcomed by the University of Northern Iowa, a student-centered liberal arts institution that emphasizes excellent instruction.
 More than 13,000 bright and diverse students from 46 states and 78 countries come to earn undergraduate and graduate degrees in more than 120 undergraduate and 70 graduate majors.

 The master’s program in technology provides candidates with a core of courses in technology, appropriate supervisory or organizational aspects, technical, research basics, and educational leadership.
-UNI also offers the Doctor of Technology (D.T.) program.
+UNI also offers the Doctor of Industrial Technology (D.I.T.) program.